High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Method

 where $\S_u = V_{\S} + \Phi(u)$.
 The Hessian is computed similarly

-The formulas for $\nabla_{\S_u}B_{\S}(\S_u,\hat{d})$, $\nabla_{\S_u}D_{\S}(\S_u,\epsilon_v)$, and their Hessians are the same as in \cite{Li2020IPC}, thus requiring minimal modifications to an existing implementation.
-Similarly to the original IPC formulation, we mollify the edge-edge distance computation to avoid numerical issues with nearly parallel edges~\cite{Li2020IPC}.
+The formulas for $\nabla_{\S_u}B_{\S}(\S_u,\hat{d})$, $\nabla_{\S_u}D_{\S}(\S_u, \epsilon_v)$, and their Hessians are the same as in \cite{Li2020IPC}, thus requiring minimal modifications to an existing implementation.
+As in \cite{Li2020IPC}, we mollify the edge-edge distance computation to avoid numerical issues with nearly parallel edges.